muratsivil/muratsivil/README.md

 ## Working Experience:
 ### Currently
-- 🧑🏻‍💻 I'm currently(March 2024) working at GTS Global Travel Services as Junior .NET Developer.
+- 🧑🏻‍💻 I'm currently(March 2024) working at GTS Global Travel Services as .NET Developer.

 - 🧑🏻‍💻 I worked as Junior Software Developer at a German Company (Im-Par) 2 years 3 months.
 Working on Real Time Payment Implementation.
   - Actively engaged in the development of real-time payment engines, ensuring high-performance and reliability.